NiceDayZ/GD/README.md

  - Improvements have been done for the camera system , now that AR is not available anymore adjustment for the player FOV have been made , we opted for a collection of cameras which display different angles for the player.

 **Checkpoints for week#5**
  - Assets for replacing the old card items prefabs have been made and can be found in the Utils folder.
  - We worked on a skybox for enhancing user immersion.
  - Currently a version for only two players connecting to one common session is available due to interface changes that are worked on at the moment.There is also a room system to come.
  - Animations were introduced either by using the in-package animations or using the Adobe Maxon utility to produce basic movement(idle , attack , run) for **anthropomorphic** type creatures.

+**Checkpoints for week#6**
+ - Assets for implementing cards were fabricated.
+These can be found in the Utils folder as well
+ - More improvements to the interface have been made, for instance now you can clearly see the Attack and HP values for a summoned creature
+ - Mechanics such as sacrifice or evolution for cards were introduced to further spice up the gameplay
+ - Most of the creatures attributes have been normalized and can be found in the linked spreadsheet above **Checkpoints for week#7**
+- Debugging existing problems such as text clipping through its boundaries, fixes were introduced
+- Some bug fixing to the network synchronisation aspect of the game.